Skip to content

 Grade: D

-In Daviess County Nursing and Rehabilitation, 14.68% Percentage of Residents
+In Daviess County Nursing and Rehabilitation, 8.79% of Residents

-This indicates the percent of residents that retained mobility levels over time.
-Preserving mobility can be a great sign for residents' health.
+This tells you the percentage of residents who retained mobility levels over time.
+Preserving mobility is usually a good sign for residents' well-being.

 Hospitalizations